 What was life like in post-wall Berlin for an English teacher from abroad, in a time before the internet and social media?
 How have things changed since then?
 Does British politeness go with Berliner Schnauze?
 Paul has the answers.

-This evening, I’m meeting Paul Hewitson at Café Bleibtreu where he hosts his weekly English Stammtisch.
-He’s a bubbly, cheerful guy in his 60s and when I asked him for an interview about the old Berlin days for the history section, he immediately said yes.
+It’s a crisp winter evening, and I’m meeting Paul Hewitson at Café Bleibtreu near Savignyplatz, where he hosts his weekly English Stammtisch.
+He’s a bubbly, cheerful guy in his 60s.
+When I asked him for an interview about the old Berlin for the history section, he immediately said yes.
 Actually, what he said was, “Old?
 I can do old!”

-So we take a dive back in time, as he paints a picture with his words in front of my eyes.
+So we take a dive back in time, as he paints a picture in front of my eyes.
 How he came to Berlin with his wife in 1990, just one year after the wall came down.
-That he stayed for two years, living in the East, but working in both parts of the city, mainly near Ku‘damm.
-About his students from East Berlin, who were incredibly sociable, great writers and terrible at pronunciation, due to a lack of exposure to British radio and television.
+That he stayed for two years, living in the East, but working in both parts of the city, mainly near Ku’damm.
+About his students from East Berlin, who were incredibly sociable and great writers – but terrible at pronunciation, due to a lack of exposure to British radio and television.

 And how things had changed when he came back after spending 14 years in other parts of Germany and abroad.
 He winks, “Es war alles besser damals!”
 That’s such a German thing to say!
 His mischievous smile tells me that he doesn’t mean it, though.
-But it is safe to assume that life was much different back then.
+But it’s safe to assume that life was way different back in the 1990s.

 Steady jobs instead of freelancing

-Because in the early 1990s, freelancing was considered the exception.
+For one thing, freelancing was considered the exception.
 Working as a teacher normally meant full-time employment, so that 80 per cent of English trainers held steady jobs at companies.
 That did not rule out flexibility, though.
-While working for Linguarama, Paul took his job first from Düsseldorf to Stuttgart before settling down in Berlin.
+While working for Linguarama, Paul took his job with him from Düsseldorf to Stuttgart before settling down in Berlin.

 He still rhapsodises about this, and I can see why.
-The job came with the opportunity to teach in fancy summer schools in England every year, all expenses paid for by the company, followed by rooftop dinner parties at Christmas time.
-There’s the scent of nostalgia in the air as he wallows in memories of custom-tailored one-to-one lessons and gourmet buffets in Stratford-upon-Avon.
+The job came with the opportunity to teach at fancy summer schools in England every year, all expenses paid for by the company, followed by rooftop dinner parties at Christmas time.
+The nostalgia is palpable as he wallows in memories of custom-tailored one-to-one lessons and gourmet buffets in Stratford-upon-Avon.

 Meeting fellow teachers and other expats

 To liven things up, there was another group of expats, namely gasworkers from Northern England who had been invited by the German government to harmonise the gas systems between the East and the West.
 After work, they would go to Irish pubs.
-Maybe to meet teachers and brush up their English, but more probably to watch footy on telly and have a drink or two.
+Maybe to meet teachers and brush up their language skills, but more probably to watch footy on telly and have a pint or two.